Hometown: Vancouver, BC

 List any interesting or unusual jobs you may have had.

 I was 18 and was hired by a third party debt collection company.
 Ironically, I was the number 1 debt collector in North America during my tenure with the company.
 That would probably be my most unusual job.
+This to me was a clear indication of my people skills.
+I have always been great at communicating with people and genuinely enjoy it.

 List any volunteering you have done.